...

 The first step in finding a helmet that fits is to determine the general shape of your head.
 There are three primary head shape categories that people’s heads generally fall within.
 These categories are Round Oval, Intermediate Oval, and Long Oval.

 Measure your head from the center of your forehead to the center of the back of your head (front to back dimension).
 Then, measure your head again from the center of one ear to the center of the other ear (side to side dimension).
-Once you have these dimensions, use the following descriptions to determine which head/helmet shape applies:
+Once you have these dimensions, use these descriptions to determine your head and helmet shape:

 Once you’ve determined your head shape, the next step is to determine your helmet size.